 Once detox is complete, patients can move on to a drug rehabilitation program.
 One of the goals of rehab is to get to the root cause of the addiction.
 Identifying and then resolving the root cause of addiction can go a long way in promoting overall health and preventing the risk of relapse.

 An addiction to meth can develop for many reasons.
 Often, it relates to an untreated or undiagnosed mental health condition.
 Bipolar disorder, anxiety or depression can all be factors in the development of a drug addiction.

 A history of trauma can also play a role in the formation of a drug addiction.
 Through a range of therapy methods, patients can discover, address and resolve some of these issues.

-In addition to 12-Step programs, group therapy, and individual therapy, patients can develop their spirituality.
+In addition to 12-step programs, group therapy, and individual therapy, patients can develop their spirituality in recovery.
 They can learn to break their co-dependency on loved ones and develop life skills that will serve them well in the years to come.